andrewvc/avc-blog/_posts/2012-05-14-vertx-nodejs-on-ropes.md

 ## A Note on Concurrent Programming in General

-I would be remiss not to mention that concurrent programming is hard.
-Very hard, and nearly impossible to truly get right.
-It's easy to get lost in tools as a panacea, but the reality is, that modeling concurrent problems well, implementing concurrent systems correctly, requires discipline and skill that all programmers find themselves falling short on.
+I would be remiss not to mention that concurrent programming is hard, very hard.
+Really, it's nearly impossible to truly get right.
+It's easy to view tools as a panacea, which they aren't.
+The reality is that modeling concurrent problems well and then implementing them correctly requires discipline, patience, and skill.

-There are no silver bullets, and there is no perfection.
-The best we can do is keep a level head in the face of chaos, and try and work through some sensible principles.
+There are no silver bullets and there is no perfection, but there *is* progress.